jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 To avoid setting up resources in AWS console by hand, we'll use Pulumi to write little programs that setup resources on the AWS cloud.
 These programs are declarative and can be written in any language of your choice, so it's very easy to do.

+> What's a Pulumi program?
+Program: a collection of files written in your chosen programming language

 Here we'll be sticking with Typescript (consistent with create react app).

 https://www.pulumi.com/docs/get-started/aws/begin/